 The Academic Services section includes the following:

 The Office of Academic Affairs provides leadership, professional development, services, and resources to promote a dynamic teaching and learning environment, grounded in academic excellence.
-The Office of Academic Affairs focuses its efforts on the achievement of the goals and objectives set forth in the University’s Leading Through Excellence strategic plan.
+Under the leadership of the Provost and Senior Vice President for Academic Affairs, the Office of Academic Affairs focuses its efforts on the achievement of the goals and objectives set forth in the University’s strategic plan.
 Ultimately, the office strives to enhance student success at Austin Peay through the quality of our academic programs, the distinction of our faculty, and the innovation of our academic support services.

-The office oversees the University’s colleges and academic programs including College of Arts and Letters; College of Behavioral and Health Sciences; College of Business; Martha Dickerson Eriksson College of Education; College of Graduate Studies/Research; College of Science, Technology, Engineering and Mathematics (STEM); Austin Peay Center at Fort Campbell; Felix G. Woodward Library; Student Achievement; Center for Extended and International Education and Office of Vice Provost and Associate Vice President for Academic Affairs.
+The office oversees the University’s colleges and academic programs including College of Arts and Letters; College of Behavioral and Health Sciences; College of Business; Martha Dickerson Eriksson College of Education; College of Graduate Studies/Research; College of Science, Technology, Engineering and Mathematics (STEM); Austin Peay Center at Fort Campbell; Felix G. Woodward Library; Enrollment and Student Achievement; Academic Strategic Initiatives and Foundation Engagement; Center for Extended and International Education; and Office of Senior Vice Provost and Associate Vice President for Academic Affairs.

 Austin Peay State University strives to promote values and attitudes that are reflective of solid academic character and integrity.
 All students are expected to complete their own work, conduct research and author assignments independently of others (unless specifically authorized to work together by your respective faculty).
 Academic integrity is the cornerstone of any student’s educational experience.
 When students participate in behavior that is considered academic misconduct, the scholarly value of their education is diminished.

 - Plagiarism.
 The adoption or reproduction of ideas, words, statements, images or works of another person as one’s own without proper attribution.